AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 ![targets](/BAL.png)

 We can define a 'balanced' tree to be one such that the deepest nodes of any two branches of the tree do not differ by a height of more than 1.
 In other words: the binary search tree is as 'filled' as possible.
-In such a case, analysis yeilds that a tight upper bound on number of operations necessary to search a balanced tree of $n$ nodes for a specific node, as defined by the number of nodes required to traverse before reaching the desired node ($N_o$) , is given by:
+In such a case, the number of operations necessary to search a balanced tree of $n$ nodes for a specific node (as defined by the number of nodes required to traverse before reaching the desired node) $N_o$, would be of the form:

-$$N_o \le \operatorname{ceil}\left(\log_{2}\left(n+1\right)\right)$$
+$$N_o \le a\log_2(n)-b$$

 In other words, the best case time complexity of the search operation of a binary search tree of $n$ nodes can be written as $\Omega(log_2(n))$.
 Such search time is highly efficient and is one of the primary advantages of the binary search tree.

-#### Worst case: The degenerte binary search tree
+#### Worst case: The degenerate binary search tree

 In the worst case, that is if nodes are inserted in an ascending or descending order with respect to its keys, the binary search tree devolves to a linked list.
-For better visualisation, consider the case where nodes with keys of an ascending order are inserted:
+For better visualization, consider the case where nodes with keys of an ascending order are inserted:

 ![targets](/DEGEN.png)